cr0hn/ja-shortener/README.md

 - 🐳 Docker support
 - 🔄 Redis caching support
 - 📝 Sentry integration for error tracking
+- ☸️ Kubernetes support
 - 💾 Automatic database backups
   - S3 storage support
   - Local storage support

+## Why this project?

+I created this project because I needed a simple, lightweight, and quickly deployable URL shortener.
+While there are many URL shorteners available, I couldn't find one that met my specific requirements:

+- Simple and straightforward interface
+- Easy to deploy and maintain
+- Open source but production-ready
+- No unnecessary complexity
+- Beautiful but functional admin interface

+After searching extensively and not finding a solution that ticked all these boxes, I decided to create my own.
+This project is the result of that effort - a URL shortener that's both powerful and simple to use.

+Whether you're looking to deploy it for personal use or in a production environment, Just An URL Shortener provides all the essential features without the bloat.
+It's designed to be maintainable, secure, and efficient.

+## How it works?

+After installing the project, you can access the admin interface at `http://localhost:8000/admin/` (you must configure the `ADMIN_URL` environment variable to change the default admin URL).

+At the admin interface, you can:

+- Create new shortened URLs with a single click
+- View detailed analytics for each URL, including:

+   - Total visits
+   - Unique visitors
+   - Visit trends over time
+   - Geographic distribution of visitors

+**No technical knowledge is required** - it's designed to be user-friendly while providing powerful features under the hood.

 ## Screenshots